How To Get a Shelf on the Upper Glutes in 6 Weeks (Proven Glute Workout)

 Use the upper back for support and drive through the planted heel, lifting the hips to full extension with assistance from the lifted leg.
 Rest butt all the way to the floor to complete one rep.

-Banded Exercises for Learning How To Get a Shelf on the Upper Glutes
+Banded Exercises for Shaping the Upper Glutes

 They’re an indispensable tool to get a rounder butt.
 Get a selection of different bands, in both plastic and cloth, so that exercises can be scaled and progressed as appropriate.